XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 {{ include_code("_code-samples/build-a-wallet/py/1_hello.py", language="py") }}

-When you run this script, it displays a single window that (hopefully) shows the latest validated ledger index on the XRP Ledger Testnet.
+When you run this script, it displays a single window that shows the latest validated ledger index on the XRP Ledger Testnet.
 It looks like this:

 ![Screenshot: Step 1, hello world equivalent](img/python-wallet-1.png)